Popcorn maker

-A popcorn maker (also called a popcorn popper) is a machine used to pop popcorn.
+A popcorn maker (also called a popcorn popper) is a machine used to make popcorn.
 Since ancient times, popcorn has been a popular snack food, produced through the explosive expansion of kernels of heated corn (maize).
-Commercial large-scale popcorn machines were invented by Charles Cretors in the late 19th century.
+Charles Cretors invested commercial large-scale popcorn machines in the late 19th century.
 Many types of small-scale home methods for popping corn also exist.

-Commercial popcorn machines are commonly found in movie theaters and carnivals, producing popcorn in a pan of hot oil, so that approximately 45% of the calories are derived from fat.
-Hot-air popcorn poppers for home use appeared the late 1970s; these produce popcorn with only 5% of its calories derived from fat.
+Commercial popcorn machines are commonly found in movie theaters and carnivals, producing popcorn in a pan of hot oil, so approximately 45% of the calories are derived from fat.
+Hot-air popcorn poppers for home use appeared in the late 1970s; these produce popcorn with only 5% of its calories derived from fat.

 The majority of popcorn sold for home consumption is now packaged in a microwave popcorn bag for use in a microwave oven.
 As a result, the popularity of popcorn makers for home use has greatly decreased in the last few decades.

 History

+Popcorn wagon

 Charles Cretors traveled the Midwest, settling in Fort Scott, Kansas, and then Decatur, Illinois.
 He worked in the painting and contracting business and later opened a bakery and eventually a confectionery shop.
 To broaden his offerings in the confectionery store, he bought a peanut roaster, which he redesigned to improve its operation.
 Driven by a small steam engine, it was the first automated peanut roaster.
 In 1885, he moved his family to Chicago to focus on selling his machine.

-To test his peanut roaster and earn money, Cretors purchased a vendor's license and placed the machine on the sidewalk in front of his shop.
+Cretors purchased a vendor's license and placed the machine on the sidewalk in front of his shop to test his peanut roaster and earn money.
 The date on the license, December 2, 1885, marks the inception of C. Cretors & Company.
 A traveling salesman, J.M.
-Savage, offered to sell the machine in his territory, and became Cretors' first salesman.
+Savage, offered to sell the machine in his territory and became Cretors' first salesman.
 Cretors' machines, being automated, made operation more predictable; in addition, the novelty of the steam engine and the Tosty Rosty Man, a small mechanical clown that acted as a merchandiser, made the machines themselves attractive.

-By 1893, Cretors had created a steam-powered machine that could roast 12 pounds of peanuts and 20 pounds of coffee, pop corn, and bake chestnuts.
-Since popcorn was becoming a popular choice for snack food, Cretors redesigned his machine to roast peanuts and pop popcorn at the same time.
+By 1893, Cretors had created a steam-powered machine that could roast 12 pounds of peanuts and 20 pounds of coffee, popcorn, and bake chestnuts.
+Since popcorn was becoming a popular choice for snack food, Cretors redesigned his machine to roast peanuts and pop popcorn simultaneously.
 It was the first automated machine that could pop popcorn uniformly in its own seasonings, guaranteeing a predictable product.
 Cretors applied for a patent on his automated peanut roaster and popcorn popper machine on August 10, 1891, and U.S. Patent 506,207 was granted on October 10, 1893.

-Cretors took his new popcorn wagon and peanut roaster to the midway of Chicago's Columbian Exposition in 1893 and introduced the new corn product to the public in a newly designed machine that included a popcorn wagon.
+Cretors took his new popcorn wagon and peanut roaster to the midway of Chicago's Columbian Exposition in 1893.
+They introduced the new corn product to the public in a newly designed machine that included a popcorn wagon.